storyprotocol/documentation/docs/Developers/tutorials/how-to-register-ip-on-story.md

 // previous code here...

 const nftMetadata = {
-  name: 'Test NFT',
+  name: 'Ownership NFT',
-  description: 'This is a test NFT',
+  description: 'This is an NFT representing owernship of our IP Asset.',
   image: 'https://picsum.photos/200',
 }
 ```